 - The KCTCS digital literacy requirement will be met upon successful completion of the ADN program.
 Students exiting the program before completion may be required to take a digital literacy course to fulfill graduation requirements for other programs, degrees, or diplomas

 - Read all material in this online pre-admission conference presentation.
 It is your responsibility to be familiar with and understand the information in this presentation.
 Please contact the Nursing Coordinator for questions about the information in this presentation.
 Check this site periodically for any changes or revisions

 - Click on the button below to access the ADN program application.
 This application should only be submitted after reading this presentation.

-- Complete and submit the online Program Application from February 15 through March 1 for the Somerset program and from June 15 through July 1 for the Laurel program (if the deadline falls on a weekend, the deadline will be extended to the next business day).
+- Complete and submit the online Program Application from February 15 through March 1 for the Somerset program and from June 15 through July 1 for the Laurel program.
 Applications submitted at times other than listed above will not be considered during the selective admissions process.